Updated July 3, 2018 at 11:30 a.m.

 The officers wrote Freeman a citation for possessing more than an ounce of marijuana, but they did not give him any documentation for the property they seized.

-The Sonoma County District Attorney’s Office said no case against Freeman was ever referred to them.
+The Sonoma County District Attorney’s Office initially said no case against Freeman was ever referred to them.
+However, on July 2, the district attorney's office provided an undated referral from Tatum requesting Freeman be charged with unlawfully possessing marijuana.
+Prosecutors did not file charges in the case.

 Freeman said he called the Rohnert Park Department of Public Safety the next day.
 Sgt.
 Eric Matzen assured him that his cannabis was safe and that if the department determined its legality, he would get it back, Freeman said.